 Remembering the Service of Sheriff Sam du Pont

-He certainly wasn’t after the $125-a-week salary or the free room and board in living quarters on the 2nd floor of 19th century jail.
-Samuel Francis du Pont, great-great grandson of Eleuthere Irenee du Pont, the founder of the family chemical empire, preferred to live at his spacious estate, Hexton, overlooking the Sassafras River.
+Sam du Pont certainly wasn’t after the $125-a-week salary or the free room and board in living quarters on the 2nd floor of the 19th-century jail.
+Samuel Francis du Pont, the great-great grandson of Eleuthere Irenee du Pont, the founder of the family chemical empire, preferred to live at his spacious estate, Hexton, overlooking the Sassafras River.

-Sam started in policing in the late 1960s, a period characterized by much civil unrest across the nation.
-A presidential commission investigating the riots had determined that law enforcement should be more professional and to implement the reforms in the Old Line State, the Maryland Commission on Law Enforcement and Administration of Justice was created.
+Sam started in policing in the late 1960s, a period characterized by much civil unrest nationwide.
+A presidential commission investigating the riots had determined that law enforcement should be more professional.
+To implement the reforms in the Old Line State, the Maryland Commission on Law Enforcement and Administration of Justice was created.
 Governor Spiro T. Agnew appointed him to the agency charged with implementing uniform training standards, supporting college programs in criminal justice, and providing better equipment in 1968.

 To get some practical experience, he joined the Elkton Police Department.
 Working as a K-9 officer, providing his own German Shepherd and a specially equipped station wagon, he started patrolling the streets of the county seat that year.
 He also attended the Maryland Police Academy, becoming one of two locally certified officers to graduate from the new program.